F. Published and/or non-published material

 Illinois trial courts have repeatedly applied the Statute’s protections to video outtakes and other unpublished source materials.
 See, e.g., People v.
 Goldman, 34 Media L. Rep. 2310 (Ill.
 Cir.
 Ct.
 2005) (quashing subpoena in criminal case for video outtakes of interview with defendant); Smith v.
 Advocate Health Care Network, 33 Media L. Rep. 1752 (Ill.
 Cir.
 Ct.
 2004) (video outtakes were no different than unpublished photographs and therefore qualified for protection under Statute); Dunn v.
 Hunt, 31 Media L. Rep. 2245 (Ill.
 Cir.
 Ct.
 2003) (declining to compel production of unaired film footage because Statute “protects compelled disclosure of resource materials and information gathered by a journalist”); McCabe v.
 Greager, 27 Media L. Rep. 1702 (Ill.
 Cir.
 Ct.
 1999) (video outtake was considered a source under the Statute regardless of whether it was confidential or that it was only an outtake).

-Iowa cases protect unpublished information, including outtakes and reporter's notes, from compelled disclosure.
-The same test utilized in a confidential source case is used to determine whether the reporter's privilege should be subordinated so that the journalist would be compelled to disclose unpublished information and provide copies of his/her notes and outtakes.
+Iowa cases protect unpublished information, including non-broadcast video and reporter's notes, from compelled disclosure.
+The same test utilized in a confidential source case is used to determine whether the reporter's privilege should be subordinated so that the journalist would be compelled to disclose unpublished information and provide copies of his/her notes and non-broadcast video.
 Specifically, in Bell v.
 City of Des Moines, 412 N.W.2d 585, 14 Med.
 L. Rptr.
 1729 (Iowa 1987), the Court reversed a lower court order compelling a television station news director to provide raw footage of a suicide.
-The Court said that an order requiring the preservation of that evidence would be sustained and that before disclosure of the information the subpoenaing party must meet the substantial need and exhaustion tests of Lamberto.
-In Waterloo/Cedar Falls Courier and Lamberto, reporter's notes were an issue and in both instances, the journalists were deemed to be shielded under the state and federal constitutions from compelled disclosure of those notes.
+The court sustained an order requiring the preservation of the video footage and reaffirmed the Lamberto disclosure requirements.
+In Waterloo/Cedar Falls Courier and Lamberto, the reporter’s privilege applied to both reporters’ unpublished notes and non-broadcast video footage.
 However, in Nelle v.
 WHO Television, LLC, No. 4:17-cv-107, 2017 WL 7049237, *3 (S.D.
 Iowa Dec.
 20, 2017), the Court ordered the television station to produce unaired video interviews to the Plaintiff because the “segments [were] necessary to his [libel] claims.”